 Down the underside of a valenor, from where their jaw meets their neck to the tip of their tail, there are hardened keratin plates.
 These plates are separate from one another and clack together like layered armour pieces; giving the valenor unique sounds and movements above water.

-A valenor’s skin is always dark.
-They can range from green-brown algae to a deep sandy yellow-orange, to a dark ocean blue-black colour.
+A valenor’s skin are usually natural colours found in the ocea.
+They can range from green-brown algae, to a deep sandy yellow-orange, to a dark ocean blue-black colour.

 Their plates, frills, and glowing accents can be any number of colours; usually slightly brighter than their skin.